Working with us as a rongoā Māori practitioner

 Rongoā Māori as social rehabilitation

-We pay for rongoā Māori under the other social rehabilitation category.
-The Accident Compensation Act allows us to pay for a wide range of social rehabilitation services.
-These are separate from treatment.
-This is why you'll hear us refer to rongoā as rehabilitation and not treatment.
+We pay for rongoā Māori under the ‘other social rehabilitation’ category of our legislation.
+This is separate from treatment, which is why you'll hear us refer to rongoā as rehabilitation and not treatment.

 Rongoā Māori services for maternal birth injuries

-We now also fund rongoā Māori under a contract for practitioners working with kiritaki with a covered maternal birth injury.
+We also fund rongoā Māori to support kiritaki with a covered maternal birth injury.

-To sign up to the Maternal Birth Injuries Contract, rongoā Māori practitioners will first need to be registered as an ACC rongoā Māori vendor.
-Additional provider registration and application forms are required for the Maternal Birth Injuries Contract – these are outlined below:
+To sign up to the Maternal Birth Injuries contract, rongoā Māori practitioners need to be registered as an ACC rongoā Māori vendor.
+Additional provider registration and application forms are required for the Maternal Birth Injuries contract – these are outlined below:

 Paying rongoā Māori practitioners